How to Write a Conclusion - Projectsdeal UK academic guideHow to Write a Conclusion for an Essay or Dissertation (UK Guide)

 How to Write a Conclusion for an Essay or Dissertation (UK Guide)

+Learning how to write a conclusion is an essential skill for UK university students.
 The conclusion is your final chance to convince the marker, yet it is often rushed and weakened by tired phrases or last-minute new points.
 A strong conclusion does real work: it reminds the reader of your argument, draws your evidence together, and leaves them with a clear sense of why your essay mattered.
 This complete UK guide explains how to start a conclusion, what to include, how an essay conclusion differs from a dissertation conclusion chapter, and the mistakes that drag conclusions down.

 What a Conclusion Does